Python3pkg/JustServe_Reports/README.md

  * If you want to use the Chrome or PhantomJS Selenium WebDrivers, you will need to ensure they are installed.
  	* The `chromedriver-installer` package is in the `requirements.txt` file.
 Your mileage may vary.

-Please note: I do not provide technical support for environment setup.
-You are on your own for that.
+Please note: I do not provide technical support for environment setup; you are on your own for that.
 I will respond to pull requests for bug fixes, though.